tats-u/enable-luajitlatex/README.md

 # Enable LuaJITLaTeX

+## ⚠IMPORTANT⚠

+LuaJITLaTeX is not provided for TeXLive ≥2019.
+This script is only for users using TeXLive ≤2018.

 ## What's this?
 This is a shell script for enabling LuaJITLaTeX.
-LuaJITLaTeX is a mixture of LuaLaTeX and JIT. (or LaTeX and LuaJITTeX)  It works faster than LuaLaTeX in many cases.
+LuaJITLaTeX is a mixture of LuaLaTeX and JIT. (or LaTeX and LuaJITTeX) provided in TeXLive ≤2018.
+It works faster than LuaLaTeX in many cases.

 ## How to use
 ### Unix-like OSs